-When the annual Maximum Out-of-Pocket Amount has been met, additional Covered Services will be provided or payable at 100 percent of the Allowed Amount.
+When the annual out-of-pocket maximum has been met, additional Covered Services will be provided or payable at 100 percent of the Allowed Amount.

 The amount provided or payable will be subject to:

 - 1. Any specific benefit limits stated in the Contract; - 2.
 A determination of Eligible Expenses; and - 3.
 Any reduction for expenses incurred at a Non-Network Provider.